This is my second write-up on Facebook architecture. In the first, I covered the databases, the persistence tech used @Facebook.

 Logging of chat meta & other information is done via the chat logging module.
 It’s written in C++ & logs information between UI page loads.

-To educate yourself on software architecture from the right resources, to master the art of designing large scale distributed systems that would scale to millions of users, to understand what tech companies are really looking for in a candidate during their system design interviews.
+To educate yourself on software architecture from the right resources, to master the art of designing large-scale distributed systems that would scale to millions of users, and to understand what tech companies are really looking for in a candidate during their system design interviews.
 Read my blog post on master system design for your interviews or web startup.

-User Presence & Chat logging data is replicated across all of the data centres at Facebook while the Channel servers data is stored at just one dedicated data centre to ensure a strong consistency of messages.
+User Presence & Chat logging data is replicated across all of the data centers at Facebook while the Channel servers data is stored at just one dedicated data center to ensure strong consistency of messages.

-All the backend modules are loosely coupled as you can see the diagram above.
+All the backend modules are loosely coupled.
 They communicate with each other via Thrift.

-Thrift is a communication protocol which facilitates communication between services running on heterogeneous technologies.
+Thrift is a communication protocol that facilitates communication between services running on heterogeneous technologies.

 It’s a serialization & RPC framework for service communication developed in-house at Facebook.
 It helps systems running on C++, Erlang, PHP, JavaScript work together as a team.